tetsuo/tetsuo.github.io/articles/cubiclimit.md

 )
 ```

 The final result is a single 4×4 matrix encoding all these operations in the correct order.
-When you apply that matrix to a point `[x, y, z, 1]`, it performs the entire sequence of transformations—translation, then rotation on X, then rotation on Y, then scaling.
+When you apply that matrix to a point `[x, y, z, 1]`, it performs the entire sequence of transformations-translation, then rotation on X, then rotation on Y, then scaling.

 > **Reminder**: Matrix multiplication is **not** _commutative_.
 The order you multiply matters.